lnx-search/lnx-vfs/README.md

 This system performs smarter caching for read heavy IO workloads, supports encryption at rest and makes heavy use of io_uring for more efficient IOPS.

-This system is still fairly greenfield, hence why some optimisations for small files are currently missing.

 ## Features

 - 100% Durable file operations.